 Special meetings will be agreed upon by 3 members of the Board

 Section 11 – BUDGET AND FINANCES

 The Board must approve the budget, and all expenditures must be within the budget.
-Any major change in the budget must be approved by the Board or the Executive Committee.
+Any major change in the budget must be approved by the Board.
 The fiscal year shall be the calendar year.